Let’s look at how to edit Design Ideas in PowerPoint.

 Change Design Ideas Slide

-Once the object is selected you can change the format (colour, outline etc) or you can delete it.
+Once the object is selected, you can change its format (colour, outline, etc.) or delete it.

 Change Design Ideas Slide